sap-tutorials/Tutorials/tutorials/cp-mobile-bas-setup/cp-mobile-bas-setup.md

     !![Space list](img_3_6.png)

-    > Upon successful setup, you will see a toast message at the bottom right corner of your screen, and the bottom status bar will highlight CF connection details.
+    > Upon successful set up, you will see a toast message at the bottom right corner of your screen, and the bottom status bar will highlight CF connection details.

     > !![Success toast message](img_3_6_note.png)